fatihonay/Deep-Learning-Journey/docs/source/foundation_models/ShallowFBCSPNet.md

 - Instead of using common activation functions (like ReLU), the model uses a squaring function.
 This was done to mimic the calculation of **power**, exactly as it is done in the classic FBCSP algorithm.

-- In classicala convolutional networks, large filters are broken down into smaller, simpler pieces to save power.
-The model skipped this step for the Shallow ConvNet because its time filters are already long (25 samples) and specialized.
-Therefore, the model uses width (one big kernel) over depth (many small layers) to keep the signal processing clean and accurate to the physics of brain.
+- In classical convolutional networks, large filters are broken down into smaller, simpler pieces throughout the layers.
+This shallow model skips this step because its time filters are already long and specialized.
+Therefore, the model choses width (one big kernel with size of 25) over depth (many small layers) to keep the signal processing clean and accurate to the physics of brain.

 - After averaege pooling, the signal needs to be scaled.
 The model uses Logarithm for the method inspired by the classic FBCSP brain decoder.